JohnBlood/dosage/README.md

 ## Note:

 I do not own dosage.
-I think it is a great app an want to make it easy to install.
+I think it is a great app and want to make it easy to install.